We will use formatting options to make our map both prettier and more useable. We will focus on what we can do with the legend, tooltip, and labels.

 Note: Diverging color schemes are useful when there is a central point that all values are arranged around, creating two "categories" of value.
 For example: Positive vs. negative, good vs. bad, low vs. high.
 We do not need a diverging color scheme, but it is worth pointing out the Red Green Diverging choice.
 Red and green are often chosen as two of the main colors in a visualization, but a significant portion of the population is red-green colorblind!
 When choosing multiple colors, always check to make sure that the chosen palette will be colorblind accessible.

 While we are at it, we may as well change the title of the legend.
-Rank of CNT(mods.csv) or Rank of SUM(Number of Records) is not an ideal choice.
+Rank of CNT(mods.csv) is not an ideal choice.

 If you hover your cursor over the various countries on our map, you will notice that an informative box pops up for each country from our dataset.
 It currently displays the Country and rank.